 Another good tip would be to go for a public announcement system so you can notify your guests of something that’s happened.
 Stewards that share information about specific areas are also a good idea, and if you’ve got a large space to work with, you could even have an information desk

 Review what happened

 Whether you had an evening, a weekend, or a whole season, you should resist that urge to just pack up and go home.
 Gather your team, and review how the event went.
 This is just as important as the initial planning stage as it reveals any potential issues that could’ve been prevented during planning.

-Asses what works, and what could be improved.
+Assess what works, and what could be improved.
 Make notes of what you can do better when you’re organizing your next event.
-Even if you have a change of venue, a change of team, or change of crowd, you should learn everything you can at each event you organize.
+Even if you have a change of venue, a change of team, or a change of crowd, you should learn everything you can at each event you organize.